 |GoDaddy Website Builder||$6.99||✗||✓||✓||10/10||7/10|

 Let’s get cracking!

 As far as simplicity goes, it’s hard to beat Wix.
-Their free plan, however, offers a rather stingy 500mb of both storage and bandwidth, which means that if you’re expecting to receive any sort of serious traffic to your website, you’re going to have to spring for one of their premium plans.
+Their free plan, however, offers a rather stingy 500mb of both storage and bandwidth (and is branded with Wix ads).
+If you’re expecting to receive any sort of serious traffic to your website, or you want a more professional-looking site, you’re going to have to spring for one of their premium plans.

 - Drag and drop website builder – as intuitive as Lego.

-- Over 40 types of galleries and a gigantic collection of stock images.
+- Dozens of gallery layouts and a gigantic collection of stock images.

 - Enables you to include video backgrounds to add a dash of life to your website.

 - Enables you to add a blog to your website with a few clicks.

 - Comes with a healthy app market (including the likes of Shopify and MailChimp) that can be used to level up your site.